Educational Science (MSc)

 Educational Science addresses questions such as:

-- What is the relation between cognitive development, brain development, and learning?
+- What is the relation between brain development, cognitive development, and learning?

-- How do children learn in the classroom and what challenges may they encounter?
+- How do children learn to understand what they read?

 Why choose this specialisation?

 You will learn to think critically about the development of children and adolescents on the basis of recent theoretical knowledge and empirical research.
-Upon completion of the programme you will be able to conduct educationally relevant research and to design teaching methods based on evidence and scientifically sound arguments.
+Upon completion of the programme you will be able to conduct educationally relevant research and to evaluate teaching methods and educational innovations based on evidence and scientifically sound arguments.